MiguelUribeVillada/MiguelUribeVillada/README.md

 <br>

 # Something about me
-- 💻 Currently pursuing a software engineering degree at the Pontifical Xavierian University in Colombia.
+- 💻 Graduated as a Systems Engineer from the Pontifical Xavierian University in Colombia.
 - 🧠 I passionately engage in self-directed learning about the latest programming languages and advancements in the field of programming.
 - 🤝 I derive satisfaction from engaging in collaborative team efforts, working together to achieve ambitious objectives.
 - 🕹 Passionate about video game design and lore, exploring their intricate worlds.